wpengine/faustjs/.changeset/clean-scissors-turn.md

 ---
-'@faustjs/core': minor
+'@faustjs/core': bump
-'@faustjs/next': minor
+'@faustjs/next': bump
-'@faustjs/react': minor
+'@faustjs/react': bump
-'faustwp': minor
+'faustwp': bump
 ---

 Introduced the `usePreviewNode` hook to get preview data from any post type.
 You can use it like so: